FS: Miss Brockington

 The children’s year in reception is spent in our foundation stage base consisting of two well-resourced classrooms and a spacious, exciting outdoor area where much of their learning will take place.

 We use an online learning journal called Tapestry.
 Parents/carers are encouraged to sign-up so that they can view and upload their child's experiences and learning.

-View details of what the children are learning about by reading our curriculum letters
+View details of what the children are learning about by downloading our curriculum letters.